 Biography

-Antoni Tàpies’ first artistic attempts began during a long convalescence following a serious illness, after which his increasing dedication to painting and drawing led him to abandon his university education.
-By the 1940s, he was already exhibiting work that distinguished him among the artistic scene of the moment.
+Antoni Tàpies’ artistic experimentation began during a long convalescence from a serious illness, after which his dedication to painting and drawing led him to abandon his university education.
+By the 1940s, he was exhibiting works that distinguished him from the artistic scene.
 Influenced by Miró and Klee, he became increasingly interested in iconographic and magical subjects.
-He gradually began to incorporate geometrical elements and colour studies leading to an interest in matter through the use of heavily textured canvases of great expressive and communicative possibilities.

-He has exhibited at the Museum of Modern Art and the Solomon R. Guggenheim Museum, New York; the Museum of Contemporary Art, Los Angeles; the Institute of Contemporary Art and the Serpentine and Hayward Galleries, London; the Neue Nationalgalerie, Berlin; the Kunstahaus, Zurich: the Musée d’Art moderne de la Ville de Paris, the Jeu de Paume and the Centre Pompidou, Paris; the Museo Nacional Centro de Arte Reina Sofía, Madrid; the Institut Valencià d’Art Modern, Valencia; and the Museu d’Art Contemporani de Barcelona, among many other prestigious institutions.
+Antoni Tàpies’ oeuvre has been exhibited at prestigious institutions including the MoMA and the Solomon R. Guggenheim Museum, New York; Museum of Contemporary Art, Los Angeles; Institute of Contemporary Art and the Serpentine and Hayward Galleries, London; Neue Nationalgalerie, Berlin; Kunstahaus, Zurich: Musée d’Art moderne de la Ville de Paris, Jeu de Paume and MNAM – Centre Pompidou, Paris; Museo Nacional Centro de Arte Reina Sofía, Madrid; Institut Valencià d’Art Modern, Valencia; Museu d’Art Contemporani de Barcelona.